 eSignatures can be added using a variety of different software, including Microsoft Word.
 However, the built-in electronic signature feature of Word is itself becoming outdated in many ways.

-Certain agreements are legally required to be recorded in writing.
-This isn’t to say that verbal contracts can’t be legally binding, but they are significantly more difficult to prove.
-Why take the risk if you don’t have to?
+It just means they are significantly more difficult to prove.
+So, why take the risk if you don’t have to?